Biomedical Optics Express Best Paper Prize

 As a leading journal for the interdisciplinary biomedical optics community, Biomedical Optics Express is dedicated to offering the best experience to our authors and readers through rapid and broad dissemination of high-quality research.
 The Journal focuses on fundamental research, technology development, biomedical studies and clinical applications in both the foundational and leading-edge topics of the field.

 To be eligible for the Prize, the paper must be published within the three previous calendar years.
-For example, the inaugural Prize window is composed of research articles published in 2019, 2020, and 2021.
+For example, the 2024 Prize window is composed of research articles published in 2021, 2022, and 2023.

 Fast, volumetric live-cell imaging using high-resolution light-field microscopy